Your university degree will play a big part in helping you get a job; but it is possible to add more skills to your

 Mood is, in itself, a very strong sign of our mental wellbeing.
 We automatically think of times when colleagues are quieter or more irritable than usual, but mental illness can very often demonstrate itself with someone being more sociable and energetic than usual, typically in what is called hypomania.
 This makes it all the more difficult as the symptoms can range from a colleague seeming withdrawn and fatigued, through to wanting to take on responsibility for every project in the company.

 We should always be looking for different patterns of behaviour - sometimes this will be an erratic swing, or often just someone acting out of character.
-Concentration lapses, poor time management, inability to multitask, changeable moods, inability to make decisions, and conflict are just some of the key indicators that all might not be well.
+Concentration lapses, poor time management, inability to multitask, changeable moods, inability to make decisions, and conflict are just some of the key indicators that all might not be well, and that your employees may be facing mental health issues in the workplace.

 For all of the undoubted progress we have made, there remains a stigma around mental health, a fear of our colleagues in openly speaking about it, and one in companies of how to manage and support it.
 As a company, the simplest reason to drive a culture of wellbeing is the correlation with high performance and productivity.